La Jaula de Las Locas (2019): Storylines

 The event featured six professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.

 Event

-After the second match of the night, officials and wrestlers gathered in the ring to honor Perro Aguayo, who had passed away four days prior to the show.
+After the second match of the night, officials and wrestlers gathered in the ring to honor Perro Aguayo, who had died four days prior to the show.
 In the fifth match of the night the team of Herodes Jr., El Hijo de Pirata Morgan, El Hijo de Sangre Chicana, and Rokambole Jr. defeated Diva Salvaje and El Infierno Eternal (Demonio Infernal, Eterno, and Lunatik Xtreme) when El Hijo de Pirata Morgan pinned Demonio Infernal to get the win for his team.
 Afterwards El Hijo de Pirata Morgan challenge Demonio Infernal to defend the IWRG Rey del Ring Championship against him at a later date.